otuemre/dsa-Java/README.md

 - **Graphs**: A powerful and flexible data structure for representing relationships between objects.
 Graphs consist of **vertices (nodes)** and **edges**, which can be **directed** (one-way relationships) or **undirected** (two-way relationships).
 - **Applications**: Graphs are widely used in domains like **network routing**, **social media connections**, **navigation systems**, **dependency resolution**, and more.
 - **Key Representations**:
   - **Adjacency Matrix**: A 2D array suitable for dense graphs, providing constant-time edge checks.
   - **Adjacency List**: A more space-efficient structure for sparse graphs.
+    - **Depth First Search (DFS)**: A traversal algorithm that explores depth before breadth, often used for pathfinding, cycle detection, and topological sorting.
+[See More](./src/Graphs/DepthFirstSearch/DFS.md)
 - **Common Algorithms**: Graph traversal (DFS, BFS), shortest paths (Dijkstra's, Bellman-Ford), and spanning trees (Prim's, Kruskal's).
 - [Learn More and See Examples](./src/Graphs/GRAPHS.md)